The page has been translated by Gen AI.

 • Check that all node pool versions in the cluster are the same version as the cluster

-• After upgrading the cluster, proceed with node pool upgrade.
+• After upgrading the cluster, proceed with the node pool upgrade.
 The control plane and node pool upgrades of the Kubernetes cluster are performed separately.

-• You can only upgrade one minor version at a time.
+• You can upgrade only one minor version at a time.

 • Example: version 1.12.x > 1.13.x (possible) / version 1.11.x > 1.13.x (not possible)